zergu/Vim-Project-Jumper/README.md

 Usage
 -----

 Default shortcuts work from Vim edit mode.
-To invoke a jump, keep `ctrl` and `alt` and then type a key depending whare you're trying to jump to.
+To invoke a jump, keep `ctrl` and `alt` pressed and then type a key depending whare you're trying to jump to.

 Shortcuts are working only when current directory (you can check it with `:pwd` command) is from inside a project.
 Avoid using shortucts elsewhere cause it can do some heavy and unsuccessful file searching.